Chapter 1: Chip Tolentino Would Like To Publically Request Puberty to Leave Him Alone

 "Same!
 My siblings were SO rude this morning!
 I was trying to get ready, and they said I shouldn't wear the cape or the helmet, but I wore the cape anyways and snuck my helmet in!
 It's a good thing, cause I fell off of the bleachers!"

-His stomach feels light.
+His stomach felt light.
 He had thought Leaf looked like Marigold, and that's why he tolerated him.
-Now, though, it felt like Marigold looked like Leaf and that's why he got hard.
-Not only should you not feel like that about your competition, Leaf's, well, another guy!
+Now, though, it felt like Marigold looked like Leaf and that's why he thought Marigold was cute.
+Not only was Leaf his competition, Leaf was, well, a guy!

 "I told them though, I said that I would wear anything I wanted!
 I said maybe next year I'll wear the tie-die skirt I got from mom!
 Or those toe socks Pinecone got me for Christmas!"